Matthew 5: Old Testament references

+Matthew 5:35 references Psalm 48:2.

 Analysis

 In the Middle Ages an interpretation was developed that the chapter only applied to a select group, and not to the general populace.
 Reformer Martin Luther, in a discussion of this chapter, was highly critical of the Catholic view.
 He wrote that "there have fallen upon this [fifth] chapter the vulgar hogs and asses, jurists and sophists, the right hand of the pope and his Mamelukes."

 In John Wesley's analysis of the Sermon on the Mount, chapter five outlines "the sum of all true religion", allowing chapter 6 to detail "rules for that right intention which we are to preserve in all our outward actions, unmixed with worldly desires or anxious cares for even the necessaries of life" and chapter 7 to provide "cautions against the main hinderances of religion".

 Matthew 5 contains parallels to the other Synoptic Gospels.
 These include a few parallels to Mark (e.g., Mark 4, 5, 9) and many to Luke, especially to the Sermon on the Plain (Luke 6), as well as to other materials (e.g., Luke 8, 12, 14, 16).
 According to the four-source hypothesis, most of Matthew 5 is based on Q and Matthew's unique source or sources (M).
 Harvey King McArthur considers the parallels in Luke to be very loose, much further away than most areas they overlap.
 McArthur thus theorizes that there must have been an extra step between the sources Matthew and Luke used.